jeduan/grunt-multiresize/README.md

 ## Getting Started
 This plugin requires GraphicsMagick and Grunt `~0.4.1`

 First download and install [GraphicsMagick](http://www.graphicsmagick.org/).

-In Mac OS X, you can simply use [Homebrew](http://mxcl.github.io/homebrew/) and do:
+# On Mac OS X, you can simply use [Homebrew](http://mxcl.github.io/homebrew/) and do:

     brew install graphicsmagick

+# On Linux, you can simply use APT and do:

+    apt-get install graphicsmagick

 If you haven't used [Grunt](http://gruntjs.com/) before, be sure to check out the [Getting Started](http://gruntjs.com/getting-started) guide, as it explains how to create a [Gruntfile](http://gruntjs.com/sample-gruntfile) as well as install and use Grunt plugins.
 Once you're familiar with that process, you may install this plugin with this command: